nimishgautam/qmk-staging/w_corne/w_corne_choc_v3/keymaps/nimishgautam/readme.md

 If you get an error like this: `error: 'A9' undeclared` while it's building `chibios`, this is because of missing header files.
 You can add `#include "quantum.h"` at the top of `platforms/chibios/drivers/uart.c` and it should work.

-### issues with mousekeys

-If you get an error relating to mousekeys, copy `quantum/mousekey.c` and `quantum/mousekey.h` from an updated QMK repo